open-neuromorphic/open-neuromorphic.github.io/content/english/blog/digital-neuromorphic-hardware-read-list/index.md

 ## 2022

+### Spiking Neural Network Integrated Circuits: A Review of Trends and Future Directions

-### [*Spiking Neural Network Integrated Circuits: A Review of Trends and Future Directions*](https://arxiv.org/abs/2203.07006), Arindam Basu et al., 2022
+[*Spiking Neural Network Integrated Circuits: A Review of Trends and Future Directions*](https://arxiv.org/abs/2203.07006), Arindam Basu et al., 2022

 Nice **survey** paper that compares different ICs, both digital and mixed-signal ones.

+### ReckOn: A 28nm Sub-mm2 Task-Agnostic Spiking Recurrent Neural Network Processor Enabling On-Chip Learning over Second-Long Timescales

-### [*ReckOn: A 28nm Sub-mm2 Task-Agnostic Spiking Recurrent Neural Network Processor Enabling On-Chip Learning over Second-Long Timescales*](https://arxiv.org/abs/2208.09759), Charlotte Frenkel and Giacomo Indiveri, 2022
+[*ReckOn: A 28nm Sub-mm2 Task-Agnostic Spiking Recurrent Neural Network Processor Enabling On-Chip Learning over Second-Long Timescales*](https://arxiv.org/abs/2208.09759), Charlotte Frenkel and Giacomo Indiveri, 2022

 In this work, a **Recurrent Spiking Neural Network (RSNN)** processor is presented.
 The Verilog code is [open source](https://github.com/chfrenkel/ReckON).

 The key feature of this chip is the online learning capability, using a modified version of the **feed-forward eligibility traces** algorithm, which is a bio-inspired approximation of the BackPropagation Through Time (BPTT) algorithm employed for artificial RNNs.
 The chip performance is validated on gesture recognition, keyword spotting and navigation, with **sub-150μW** and **sub-squared millimeter** power and area budgets.

+### SNE: an Energy-Proportional Digital Accelerator for Sparse Event-Based Convolutions

-### [*SNE: an Energy-Proportional Digital Accelerator for Sparse Event-Based Convolutions*](https://arxiv.org/abs/2204.10687), Alfio di Mauro et al., 2022
+[*SNE: an Energy-Proportional Digital Accelerator for Sparse Event-Based Convolutions*](https://arxiv.org/abs/2204.10687), Alfio di Mauro et al., 2022

 In this work, an **only-inference digital** chip is presented.
 The design is tuned towards **event cameras output processing**, employing **convolution engines** in the hardware.